xonsh/xonsh/docs/aliases.rst

 ``showcmd``
 ============
-Displays how comands and arguments are evaluated.
+Displays how commands and arguments are evaluated.

 ``ipynb``